rashmirrajashekara/docs/quick-start-guides/Foundational & Workload Security - Containerization.md

       * Reboot the server

-      * Only for Ubuntu, install the following packages
+      * Only for Ubuntu, run the following command

         ```shell
         $ modprobe msr